 Returns a blank.

 Blanks are not equivalent to nulls.
 DAX uses blanks for both database nulls and for blank cells in Excel.
-For more information, see Data Types Supported (SSAS Tabular).
+For more information, see Data types supported in tabular modelsr).

 Some DAX functions treat blank cells somewhat differently from Microsoft Excel.
 Blanks and empty strings ("") are not always equivalent, but some operations may treat them as such.
 For details on the behavior of an individual function or operator, see DAX function reference.